alphagov/govuk-incident-response/README.md

 $ cf push govuk-incident-response
 ```

+Follow [the instructions](https://github.com/monzo/response#completing-the-setup-and-config-with-slack) from Monzo to set up the application in Slack.
+This only needs to be done once.

 ## Findings

 I've tried to order the findings by how positive/negative it is in relation to using the tool for GOV.UK.